Chris Pitelis calls for a re-imagining of business education and business schools so they can help build a better and brighter future.

 The return to practice in the form of engaged scholarship is, in this sense, at a higher plane than before.
 It has been co-constituted through public policy innovations such as the REF (Research Excellence Framework) and the T(eaching) EF and now the K(nowledge) EF in the UK as well as the role of business school dean associations such as CABS (UK) and ABDC (Australia) and accreditation bodies such as the EFMD, AACSB and AMBA providing rules and metrics to measure and improve sustainable performance.

 Today business education is a multi-billion-euro sector.
 But it is also looking rather tired and ill-adapted to today’s realities.
 MBA numbers are declining in many countries and the cost-benefit calculus of business degrees is under question.
 Popular magazines, such as Fortune, wonder what is killing business education in the US.

 Factors such as immigration and neo-protectionist policies by governments contribute.
-And so does increasing supply and competition from numerous sources including new national markets and alternative providers.
+And so does increase supply and competition from numerous sources including new national markets and alternative providers.
 All these are widely acknowledged and discussed.
-The question whether competition harms or helps expand the market remains an open one.
+The question of whether competition harms or helps expand the market remains an open one.

 Here I wish to focus on some aspects that can benefit from more attention.
 These relate to the student experience, the role of business in the global financial crisis, the 4th industrial revolution and the rise of big tech.